Reconstructing black hole exteriors and interiors using entanglement and complexity: Interior of black holes

 \section{Interior of black holes}

 Quantum computational complexity is relevant to the number of unitary operators which converts one quantum state to another \cite{Watrous0804}.
 In \cite{Hashimoto:2021umd}, it is found that the interior of a black hole can be reconstructed from the complexity, which is defined by `complexity = volume'\ (CV) proposal \cite{Susskind:2014rva,Susskind:2014moa}.
 There are other proposals on the holographic complexity, such as `complexity = action'\ (CA) \cite{Brown:2015bva} and `complexity = volume 2.0'\ (CV2.0) \cite{Couch:2016exn}.
 Recently, a new infinite class of gravitational observables has been proposed to be dual to the complexity \cite {Belin:2021bga}, which can be referred as `complexity = generalized volume'\ (CGV).
-In this section, we will study how to reconstruct the metric in terms of CV2.0 and CGV\footnote{ We will not study the reconstruction using the CA proposal, where the task is equal to the standard derivation of the metric from the given action.}.
+In this section, we will study how to reconstruct the metric in terms of CV2.0 and CGV\footnote{ We do not know how to reconstruct using the CA proposal.
+Note that we cannot specify the action that serves as a metric functional.
+Otherwise the metric can be obtained through the variation.
+We suspect that such a reconstruction method is highly non-trivial, if existed.}.